gdm413229/swwmgz_m/ExtendedLore.md

 - 1097: Admun is freed, migrates to Scotland.
 Adopts his current name of "James Admun Tachmek-Smith".
 - 1308: The University of Nos-Kora is founded.
+- March 21st, 1605: Zanata Nekuraku I is born.
 - 1744: Nekuratek is founded.
-- 1870: Zanata Nekuraku I dies on a tragic accident while testing the first Nokorokinylum fusion reactor.
+- 1870: Zanata I dies on a tragic accident while testing the first Nokorokinylum fusion reactor.
 Her husband commits suicide not long after.
 - October 31, 1887: Ashley Knox is born.
 - August 27, 1894: Daniel Ischer is born.